 Luke, Rozet, Etchells and Mogilevs, along with 22 other authors, currently receive standard publishing services from The Polyethnic.
 While other publishers may not deem these young authors to be ready, The Polyethnic’s 19-year-old founder, Melissa Futrell, has signed 18 teen authors in the six months that the company has existed.
 More than 80 percent of Futrell’s authors are teens and 77 percent are teen girls.

-After writing her first book as a middle schooler and being rejected by many publishers due to her age, Futrell self published her story, “Kaguya Hime: A Tale of the Bamboo Hunter.”
+After writing her first book as a middle schooler, she shied away from traditional publishing, which she felt she was too young to pursue.
+Futrell self published her story, “Kaguya Hime: A Tale of the Bamboo Hunter.”
 Her company is a way to help young writers like herself.